Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 All eggs sold by retailers must be stamped with a specific code.

-All eggs sold at retail level must be stamped with a code describing the type of farming method used, the country of origin, and the production site's individual code.
+All eggs sold at retail level must be stamped with a code stating the farming method, the country of origin (UK), and the individual code for the production site.

 There are some differences between the labelling required for packed and loose eggs sold at retail.

-Graded packed AND loose eggs sold from trays must be accompanied by the following information:
+Both packed eggs and loose eggs sold from trays must be accompanied by the following information:

-Eggs can only be packed into boxes by a registered packing station.
+Eggs can only be packed into boxes by a registered packing centre.
 Unmarked boxes may be provided for customers' convenience for sales of loose eggs.

 For all types of packed eggs, the pack may also be labelled with the following information:

 Eggs, whether loose or packed, must be marked with a best-before date.
-They must also be sold within 21 days of laying.
+It is best practice to sell eggs within 21 days of laying.

 There is no legal requirement to have a sell-by date on eggs but it may help you to ensure eggs are sold within the 21 days.
-Where no sell-by date is shown, you should remove eggs from sale seven days before their best-before date.
+Where no sell-by date is shown, it is best practice to remove eggs from sale seven days before their best-before date.

 The method of farming relating to the stamped code can be indicated using the wording below, where applicable.
 These descriptions also apply if you wish to voluntarily describe your eggs when selling from your premises or door-to-door: